seanseah/seanseah.github.io/_posts/2007-01-21-My Star Wars Collection.md

 comments: true
 mathjax: null
 ---
-Star Wars are made for geeks.
-Geeks love Star Wars.
-I'm no exception either.
-Star Wars was my favourite movie growing up - and it still is.
+Star Wars is made for geeks.
+Geeks love Star Wars, and I'm no exception.
+Star Wars was my favorite movie growing up, and it still is.

-A mystical force, telekinetic capabilities and duels with lightsabers were way too cool and I was a moth drawn to a flame.
-I grew up on hand me down Star Wars figures from my cousins, and I had grown up watching the original Star Wars trilogy multiple times, either on VHS tapes or replays on Channel 5.
-I was around 12-13 when the Phantom Menace was released.
+A mystical force, telekinetic capabilities, and duels with lightsabers were way too cool, and I was a moth drawn to a flame.
+I grew up on hand-me-down Star Wars figures from my cousins and watched the original Star Wars trilogy multiple times, either on VHS tapes or replays on Channel 5.
+I was around 12 or 13 when The Phantom Menace was released.
 Honestly, that first movie, The Phantom Menace, kind of sucked.
-But I still recalled watching it twice.
-I think the first time was with my dad on Opening Day, followed a second time with friends.
-Despite the inferior story telling in the prequel, there were still parts to be cheered about, such as Darth Maul and the awesome soundtrack.
-In addition, the final lightsaber duel between Darth Maul and Qui-Gon Jinn / Obi-wan Kenobi was beautifully choreographed.
+But I still recall watching it twice: the first time with my dad on Opening Day and the second time with friends.
+Despite the inferior storytelling in the prequel, there were still parts to cheer about, such as Darth Maul and the awesome soundtrack.
+In addition, the final lightsaber duel between Darth Maul and Qui-Gon Jinn / Obi-Wan Kenobi was beautifully choreographed.
 There was also Natalie Portman as Princess Amidala.

 That also introduced me to the expanded Star Wars Universe - new stories and new arcs.
 The books, the games, and the comics.
 Though my main interest was with the books.